actualbudget/actual/docs/Installing/Docker.md

 `-p 5006:5006` -- sets the port to access Actual.
 (HOST PORT:DOCKER PORT)

 `-v YOUR/PATH/TO/DATA:/data` -- tells the container where to store your budget data.
 This persists the data on your hard disk so it isn't lost if you remove the container.
 Change the current value to a folder on your host computer.
+The server will create `server-files` and `user-files` subfolders at this location.

 `--name my_actual_budget` -- gives your new docker container a name